Arthritis: Rheumatoid arthritis

 Rheumatoid arthritis (RA) is a disorder in which the body's own immune system starts to attack body tissues specifically the cartilage at the end of bones known as articular cartilage.
 The attack is not only directed at the joint but to many other parts of the body.
 RA often affects joints in the fingers, wrists, knees and elbows, is symmetrical (appears on both sides of the body), and can lead to severe progressive deformity in a matter of years if not adequately treated.
-RA usually onsets earlier in life than OA and commonly effects people aged 20 and above.
+RA usually onsets earlier in life than OA and commonly affects people aged 20 and above.
 In children, the disorder can present with a skin rash, fever, pain, disability, and limitations in daily activities.
 With earlier diagnosis and appropriate aggressive treatment, many individuals can obtain control of their symptoms leading to a better quality of life compared to those without treatment.

 One of the main triggers of bone erosion in the joints in rheumatoid arthritis is inflammation of the synovium (lining of the joint capsule), caused in part by the production of pro-inflammatory cytokines and receptor activator of nuclear factor kappa B ligand (RANKL), a cell surface protein present in Th17 cells and osteoblasts.
 Osteoclast activity can be directly induced by osteoblasts through the RANK/RANKL mechanism.

 This is a malar ("butterfly") skin rash that is commonly seen in patients with Lupus.